 - Pack yourself – this might seem obvious, but you can save yourself a lot of money by just packing everything yourself.
 Plus, there’s the added benefit of knowing exactly where you put every item.

 - Get quotes from multiple movers – You should never go with the first mover you find online.
 Instead, you should always reach out to a handful.
-You’re less likely to get scammed and you can better negotiate rates with the movers.
+You’re less likely to get scammed and you can better negotiate rates.

 Ultimately, moving costs will vary depending on your needs.
 At the end of the day though, the more stuff you move, the more expensive it will be for you.
 Luckily, you can decrease your costs in a variety of ways.
 With that said, even if you are doing a DIY move, you should still set aside at least $800 for the move if not more.
 This way you can rest assured that you are able to cover any last minute costs.